vtavakkoli/policy-as-skill/README.md

 The platform is designed so that `expected_answer` is used **only** by `evaluators.py`.

 `agents.py` never uses expected answers during generation.
 If Ollama is unavailable, it creates deterministic offline outputs from retrieved evidence only.

-## Research extensions still recommended before A* submission

-This repository is now a stronger research platform, but an A* paper still needs:

-- expert-labeled policy tasks,
-- multiple real policy domains,
-- stronger baselines with rerankers and commercial LLMs,
-- statistical tests and confidence intervals,
-- manual citation-faithfulness annotation,
-- external validity through a public-sector or enterprise case study.

-## Scientific framing

-The central claim is:

-> In regulated enterprises, AI quality is not only answer accuracy.
-A policy-aware agent must be traceable, reviewable, version-aware, evidence-grounded, and auditable.

-Policy-as-Skill makes these properties first-class measurable outputs.